ungleich/cdist/docs/src/cdist-install.rst

  * /bin/sh: A posix like shell (for instance bash, dash, zsh)
  * Python >= 3.2
  * SSH client
- * sphinx (for building html docs and/or the manpages)
+ * sphinx (for building html docs and/or the man pages)

 Target Hosts
 ~~~~~~~~~~~~